kimitoboku/dns_full_resolver_handson/README.md

-This repository is a hands-on implementation for DNS full resolver implements.
+This repository is a hands-on implementation for DNS full resolver implements with golang.

+This hands-on sample implementation as follow DNS features
+- DNS Query handling
+- Iterative search
+- Query Cache
+- Nameserver cache

+Please use it for free research during summer vacation.

 ## step0
 step0 is an implementation of a DNS server that does nothing.